DataDog/datadog-csi-driver/README.md

 In case the indicated socket doesn't exist, the mount operation will fail, and the pod will be blocked in `ContainerCreating` phase.

-#### DatadogSocketsDirectory
+#### APMSocketDirectory

-This mode is useful for mounting the directory containing the sockets of dogstatsd and apm.
+This mode is useful for mounting the directory containing the apm socket.

 For example: